Biology (BIO)

 BIO 2992.
 Medical Terminology.
 (2-0) 2 Credit Hours.

-Prerequisite: BIO 1203 and BIO 1223 with a grade of at least a 'C-'.
+Prerequisite: BIO 1203 and BIO 1223 with a grade of "C-" or better.
 This course covers the language of medicine that will be used as a foundation for understanding upper-division undergraduate and graduate-level courses to follow.
 It will include pronunciation, definition, usage, and origins of medical terms.
 Medical terms presented will be used to identify signs, symptoms, diagnoses, and treatment options for selected pathologies.
 With these skills the student will be able to effectively interpret and communicate in a healthcare setting.
-Generally offered: Fall.
-Course Fees: LRS1 $30.80; STSI $14.40.
+Generally offered: Fall and Spring.
+Course Fee: LRS1 $30.80; STSI $14.40.

 BIO 3013.
 Introduction to Clinical Medicine and Pathology.
 (3-0) 3 Credit Hours.